 CBD Oil for Mange on Dogs

-If you’re open to a more holistic approach for dealing with dog mange, consider CBD as an option.
+If you're open to a more holistic approach for dealing with dog mange, consider CBD oil for dogs as an option.
 Several people use CBD to help improve certain conditions including itchy irritated skin.
 Using a pet-friendly CBD product from trusted brands like HolistaPet may help your dog cope with a mange outbreak.

 CBD can help soothe itchiness and irritation while promoting higher levels of comfort.
 It encourages a calm state of mind which allows a tense body to relax.
 Less stress on the body equals a stronger immune system to combat any potential infestations of Demodex, Scabies, Cheyletiella.
 A healthy immune system works to keep invading mites at bay.

 If you are introducing your pet to CBD for the first time, or are trying a new brand, it’s always best to follow the given dosage guidelines.
 If you are unsure about the dosage amount you can find additional dosing information along with general dosage suggestions on our CBD for pets dosage page.
 Don't hesitate if you need a second opinion on giving CBD to a dog with mange, pay a visit to a trusted holistic veterinarian.

 What Breed Of Dogs Are Most Prone To Developing Mange?

 Did you know that certain dog breeds are more susceptible to developing mange?
 Some think this is because of genetic characteristics passed down from generation to generation, eventually leading to specific breeds becoming less resilient to infestation.
 Because these breeds are more likely to develop a serious case of mange, it is important to be aware of your dog's vulnerability so you can plan accordingly.

 Some dog breeds that are prone to developing mange are:

 - German Shepherd